 Health Data Markets: Technologists need huge data sets to train their machines that are consistent, reliable, and end-to-end data integration linking data from multiple sources.
 This will enable real-time and predictive analytics and comprehensive searches for subsets of data and algorithms linking laboratory and clinical data that create automatic reports that raise concerns about safety or efficacy.
 Emerging economies are projected to surpass mature economies in the overall generation of data by 2020, with the volume of healthcare data, one of the fastest growing segments of data, estimated to be increasing by 48 percent each year.
 Monetizing these data will be both an economic opportunity and a health benefit for the developing world.

 These volumes of health data raise questions of data governance, privacy, and security, given the sensitive nature of healthcare data.
 This is particularly relevant for genomic data, one of the most sensitive types of information linked to a person and their relatives.
 The ‘Leapfrogging with Precision Medicine Project’ in Rwanda provides an example of how emerging economies can develop governance models for genomic data and bypass legacy systems and accelerate the adoption of precision medicine.

 Technological change is a primary driver of productivity growth and facilitates reduction in inequality, the creation of new business models, and the generation of new jobs.
 Emerging economies are not just using technology to catch up, they are using the digital world as a source of ideas, to solve their own problems.
 Emerging economies are adopting new technologies to suit their specific needs.
-We will continue to see a transformation of health care as emerging economies experiment and innovate, and the West will learn from them as we cling to our comfortable legacy systems and old ways.
+We will continue to see a transformation of health care with technologies to improve health in emerging economies, and as they experiment and innovate, and the West will learn from them as we cling to our comfortable legacy systems and old ways.